raihanmahmudiut/interactive-rating-component-main/README.md

 ### Useful resources

-- [Josh Comeau CSS Reset](https://www.joshwcomeau.com) - This helped me for reseting the css base early on to make the field clear to work on.
+- [Josh Comeau CSS Reset](https://www.joshwcomeau.com) - This helped me reset the CSS base early on to make the field clear to work on.
 I really liked this pattern and will use it going forward.
-- [W3school](https://www.w3school.com) - This is an amazing article which helped me finally understand Javascript DOM elements.
+- [W3school](https://www.w3school.com) - This is a fantastic article which helped me finally understand Javascript DOM elements.
 I'd recommend it to anyone still learning this concept.

 ## Author